mimikri/SCvoice/readme.md

 tell the user that it has done it.<br>

 <br>
-the string resulting from the spoken order is compared with the keywords of the orders wich can be set in gui. if there is a match, a key is pressed or a key combination, and a successmessage is played. multi commands are possible.
+the string resulting from the spoken order is compared with the keywords of the orders wich can be set in gui.<br>
+if there is a match, a key is pressed or a key combination, and a successmessage is played. multi commands are possible.<br>
 <br>
-so the user can tell an order, and the system does it an tells that it did do the order.
+so the user can tell an order, and the system does it an tells that it did do the order.<br>
 <br>
 <br>